When I told my dad I wanted to be a theater major, it prompted a big fight that resulted in us not talking for several hours.

 But I chose passion over profit and majored in theater, regardless of my father’s disapproval.
 In the four years I studied theater in college, I got out of my comfort zone and learned a lot about myself.

+Upon graduation, I realized that I didn't want to become a famous Hollywood actress like many of my peers.
 I didn’t have the heart or ego for it.
 But I still loved the arts and felt connected to theatrical expression.

 Over the years, I’ve been able to leverage my arts degree in a variety of jobs.
 If you’re majoring in the arts and wondering how you can leverage your skills to create money-making opportunities, here’s how to do it: